A classic for wizards, Mage Armor, offers a bump in armor class for casters who are not proficient in any armor.

 - With Mage Armor providing an AC of 15 (10 base+2 dexterity modifier+3 Mage Armor), there is a 20% of being hit on a flat 1d20 roll.

-- Spell casters, in general, are some of the lowest hit point characters in the game.
+- Spell casters, in general, are some of the lowest HP characters in the game.
 Being able to reduce the odds of getting hit from just under 1 out of 2 attacks to 1 out of 4 attacks is significant.
 This is especially true at lower levels when a single hit can drop a caster to 0 hit points.

 Scenario 2: Spell Slots